SOMAS2020/SOMAS2020/internal/common/foraging/README.md

 $$
 \sum_{n=0}^{n} \Delta^{n} = \Delta^{0} + \Delta^{1} + \Delta^{2} + \Delta^{3} + \Delta^{4} + ....
 $$
-Where $n$, the number of deer's you can hunt, is determined by the amount of resources inputted into the system
+Where $n$, the number of deers you can hunt, is determined by the amount of resources input to the system

 #### ToDo

-- fishing
 - link deer population (governed by a predefined differential equation and historical consumption) with Bernoulli param `p` in deer return RV.